 But if the encroacher refuses to move, you might need to file an action to quiet title.
 This is essentially a judicial declaration that you own the land, and your neighbor or other encroacher does not.
 This sort of court order can come in handy, particularly if you're looking to sell your property and need to give assurance to a prospective buyer about your boundaries.

 In Pennsylvania, one may not use the adverse possession doctrine to acquire title to property owned by the federal or state government.
-In other words, if you live alongside a national park in Pennsylvania, like Gettysburg, you cannot seek to expand your yard by "possessing" part of the parkland for 21 years.
+In other words, if you live alongside a national park in Pennsylvania, like Gettysburg, you cannot seek to expand your yard by "possessing" part of the parkland for ten years.